cminyard/gensio/README.rst

 having to know too much about what is going on underneath.
 You can stack gensio on top of another one to add protocol funcionality.
 For instance, you can create a TCP gensio, stack SSL on top of that, and stack Telnet on top of that.
+It supports a number of network I/O and serial ports.

 You can do the same thing with receiving ports.
 You can set up a gensio accepter (accepter) to accept connections in a stack.
 So in